gleb-shtengel/FIB-SEM/README.md

         Analyses the noise statistics in the selected ROI's of the EM data Single_Image_Noise_Statistics(img, **kwargs):
         Analyses the noise statistics of the EM data image.
+    Perform_2D_fit(img, estimator, **kwargs):
+        Bin the image and then perform 2D polynomial (currently only 2D parabolic) fit on the binned image.

 ## class FIBSEM_frame:
     A class representing single FIB-SEM data frame. ©G.Shtengel 10/2021 gleb.shtengel@gmail.com.